suyash-chavan/krypton/README.md

 <br />
 </div>

-This project is being done for **HarperDB Hackathon** and maintained for long period even after Hackathon.
+This project is being done for **[HarperDB](https://harperdb.io/) Hackathon** and maintained for long period even after Hackathon.
+Their flexible and fast database is so cool and APIs are well documented.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/suyash-chavan/krypton/blob/main/COUNTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.